dzekelid/events/_listings/meetup/urlname-events-id-attendance-post.md

       operationId: events
       parameters:
       - in: query
-        name: '*member'
+        name: guests
-        description: A comma-delimited list of valid ids associated with members RSVP'd to the event
+        description: The number of guests accompanying member
         type: string
       - in: query
-        name: '*status'
+        name: headcount
-        description: An attendance status for the provided members
+        description: Sets the overall headcount for the event
         type: string
       - in: query
-        name: guests
+        name: member
-        description: The number of guests accompanying member
+        description: A comma-delimited list of valid ids associated with members RSVP'd to the event
         type: string
       - in: query
-        name: headcount
+        name: status
-        description: Sets the overall headcount for the event
+        description: An attendance status for the provided members
         type: string
       responses:
         200: